 Texas A&M University at Galveston is the marine and maritime component of The Texas A&M University System.
-The University provides academic instruction in six marine and maritime-related degree programs leading to Bachelor of Science degrees from Texas A&M University.
+The University provides academic instruction in seven marine and maritime-related degree programs leading to Bachelor of Science degrees from Texas A&M University.
+Texas A&M University at Galveston includes one of five state operated maritime educational institutions in the nation.
+Federal support for the University's U.S. Maritime Service Cadet Training Program is provided in the form of a Training Ship, annual appropriations for ship maintenance, \$100,000 per year in operating funds, and student incentive payments to offset the cost of textbooks, uniforms and subsistence to approximately 140 eligible U.S.M.S. cadets.
 In conjunction with the formal academic instruction, an active program of research and extension service is conducted throughout the University.
-Texas A&M University at Galveston also coordinates all of the Texas A&M University academic programs in the Galveston area and, with Coordinating Board approval, is authorized to teach Texas A&M University courses.
+Texas A&M University at Galveston also coordinates all of The Texas A&M University System programs in the Galveston area.

-The University consists of the Moody College of Marine Technology, the Texas Maritime College, and Coastal Zone Laboratory.
-The degree programs offered are four-year courses of study with majors in Marine Biology, Marine Engineering, Marine Sciences, Marine Transportation, Maritime Administration and Maritime Systems Engineering.
-All programs, except Maritime Administration and Maritime Systems Engineering, offer directly, or as an option, training leading to qualification for a U.S. Coast Guard license as a Third Mate or Third Assistant Engineer.
+The University consists of the Moody College of Marine Technology, the Texas Maritime College, and the Coastal Zone Laboratory.
+The degree programs offered are four-year courses of study with majors in Marine Biology, Marine Engineering, Marine Fisheries, Marine Sciences, Marine Transportation, Maritime Administration and Maritime Systems Engineering.
+All programs, except Marine Fisheries, Maritime Administration, and Maritime Systems Engineering, offer directly, or as an option, training leading to qualification for a U.S. Coast Guard license as a Third Mate or Third Assistant Engineer.